Chapter Summary

 Matthew 25:13Watch therefore, for you know neither the day nor the hour.

-This verse serves as the punchline for the first parable, reminding us that since we don't know when Jesus will return, we must live in a state of constant preparation.Matthew 25:21His master said to him, 'Well done, good and faithful servant.
+Jesus warns us to stay alert because we don't know the exact timing of His return, emphasizing constant readiness.Matthew 25:21His master said to him, 'Well done, good and faithful servant.
 You have been faithful over a little; I will set you over much.
 Enter into the joy of your master.'

-This shows that God rewards faithfulness in small things by giving us greater responsibilities and inviting us into His personal joy.Matthew 25:40And the King will answer them, 'Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.'
+This verse highlights that God rewards faithfulness in small things by entrusting us with much greater joy and responsibility.Matthew 25:40And the King will answer them, 'Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.'

 Historical & Cultural Context